alimaryam10/PhilMoralPsych-Lab-Resources/docs/getting-started/randomization-and-logic.md

 - Early exit paths

 > 💡 **Pro Tip**: Draw out your logic flow on paper first - it helps spot potential issues before building!
+> ❓You can also explore different kinds of logic functions, such as [skip logic](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/skip-logic/) and [display logic](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/display-logic/) to help you design your survey